 Q: Which browser works well with the dREG gateway?

 A: We have tested in the Firefox, Google Chrome and Safari so far.
-For IE (version 10 or 11) and some version of Safari, it maybe have trouble to show sequence data in WashU genome browser becasue WashU genome browser doesn't support.
-For Safari users, please read net Q&A.
+For IE (version 10 or 11) and some version of Safari, you maybe have trouble showing sequence data in WashU genome browser.
+For Safari users, please read next Q&A.